iNafey/react-native-energy-tool/README.md

 ### App functionalities (up to this point):

+* All the features below only work on android devices (iOS not setup).
 * Working login and registration with validation (using react form hooks).
+* Working vision camera and QR/Barcode scanner (with a focus box).
 * Firebase user authentication.
+* Admin and Customer profiles (authorization) is setup.
+Which includes different screens for admin as compared to a regular user.
+* Bottom tab navigator implemented.
+* Loading screen (Activity Indicator) setup to display during firebase transactions.